pythops/tenere/README.md

 ## Chatgpt

-To use `chatgpt` as the backemd, you'll need to provide an API key for OpenAI.
+To use `chatgpt` as the backend, you'll need to provide an API key for OpenAI.
 There are two ways to do this:

 Set an environment variable with your API key: